facebook/react-native-website/cnwebsite/versioned_docs/version-0.61/typescript.md

 - [TypeScript Handbook][ts-handbook]
 - [React's documentation on TypeScript][react-ts]
-- [React + TypeScript Cheatsheets][cheats] has a good overview on how to use React with TypeScript
+- [React + TypeScript Cheatsheets][cheat] has a good overview on how to use React with TypeScript

 ## Using Custom Path Aliases with TypeScript